 Flocks of birds are known to conflict with human activities in a multitude of areas and contexts.
-In agriculture, gregarious birds eating crops cause economic damage (Anderson et al., 2013).
-In urban environments, bird flocks may damage buildings with their nests, be a potential spread of disease and cause discomfort by harassing people (Belant, 1997; Johnson and Glahn, 1997; Thearle, 2013).
-A major area where problems arise with birds is aviation: Birds colliding with aircrafts (i.e. bird strikes), cost the civil aviation industry more than 1.4 billion U.S. dollars annually (DeVault et al., 2017; FAA, 2016b; Dolbeer et al., 2014), and in the last century bird strikes have lead to over 450 deaths in military aviation alone (Thorpe, 2016; Richardson & West, 2000; Pfeiffer et al., 2018).
-Thus, birds cause non-negligble economic loss and safety hazards and the risk is heightened due to the flocking behaviour of many species (Conover, 2002).
+In agriculture, gregarious birds eating crops cause economic damage [1].
+In urban environments, bird flocks may damage buildings with their nests, be a potential spread of disease and cause discomfort by harassing people [2-4].
+A major area where problems arise with birds is aviation: Birds colliding with aircrafts (i.e. bird strikes), cost the civil aviation industry more than 1.4 billion US dollars annually [5-7], and in the last century bird strikes have led to over 450 deaths in military aviation alone [8-10].
+Thus, birds cause non-negligible economic loss and safety hazards and the risk is heightened due to the flocking behaviour of many species [11].